sparkandflash/aries-askar-student-demo/readMe.md

 - localhost:5001 - university agent
 - localhost:5000 - student agent

-- 5001/createInvite
+- localhost:5001/uniCreateInvite:url

-- returns the invite url from university
+- returns the invite url from university for the given url, which is the recevier end point url

-- 5000/invitationeStatus
+- localhost:5000/accept:url
 - student accepts the invite from university

-- 5001/sendMsg:msg
+- localhost:5001/sendMsg:msg
 - university sends msg to the student

-- 5000/sendMsg:msg
+- localhost:5000/sendMsg:msg
 - student sends msg to the university